Michigan Tint Exemption

 Here's exactly how dark you can go on each window in Michigan — and how a medical exemption lets you go even darker.

-Darkest Legal Tint by Window
+Michigan Tint Limits by Window

 Front Windshield